In the Apache Foundation’s own words, Spark is called “A fast and general engine for large-scale data processing.” Parsing this we get:

 - Operators for computing various degrees

-Spark Streaming is Spark’s built in, native library for building fault-tolerant, distributed streaming applications.
-This is a similar to Apache Storm, Apache Samza, Apache Flink, and other streaming platforms.
+Spark Streaming is Spark’s built-in, native library for building fault-tolerant, distributed streaming applications.
+This is similar to Apache Storm, Apache Samza, Apache Flink, and other streaming platforms.
 Can use the same code written for either batch or interactive methods – no special, specific coding needed for streaming.
-Can recover lost work and operator state (if your using sliding windowing functions for example).
-Streams can be integrated against any other RDD, regardless the source.
+Can recover lost work and operator state (if you're using sliding windowing functions for example).
+Streams can be integrated against any other RDD, regardless of the source.